kubeshop/testkube/docs/executor-custom.md

 ### Using `testkube-executor-template`

-You can check full example implementation here: <https://github.com/exu/testkube-executor-example>
+(You can check full example implementation here: <https://github.com/exu/testkube-executor-example>)

 If you're familiar with `go` programming language you can use our template repository for new executors:

-- Create new rpository from template [testkube-executor-template](https://github.com/kubeshop/testkube-executor-template).
+1. Create new rpository from template [testkube-executor-template](https://github.com/kubeshop/testkube-executor-template).
-- Clone the newly created repo.
+2. Clone the newly created repo.
-- Rename the go module from `testkube-executor-template` in whole project to the new name & run `go mod tidy`.
+3. Rename the go module from `testkube-executor-template` in whole project to the new name & run `go mod tidy`.

-[Testkube](https://github.com/kubeshop/testkube) provides the components to help implement a new runner which is responsible for running and parsing results.
+[Testkube](https://github.com/kubeshop/testkube) provides the components to help implement the new runner.
+`Runner` is a wrapper around testing framework binary responsible for running tests and parsing tests results.
 But you're not limited to use our components for `go` language - you can you whatever language you want - just remember about managing input and output.

 Let's try to create new test runner which test if given URI call is successfull (`status code == 200`)